LucasDamianR/spider_js/README.md

 <i> A Spider with Javascript using Splash</i>

-The following project is a challenge requested by [Zyte](https://www.zyte.com/)
+The following project is a challenge requested by [Zyte](https://www.zyte.com/) </br>
+This project has been developed on Windows

 <h2>Installation</h2>